nxp-imx/ethos-u-vela/OPTIONS.md

 This file contains a more verbose and detailed description of the Vela Compiler's CLI options than the built-in help strings.
-It also defines and describes the Vela system configuration file format.
+It also defines and describes Vela's configuration file format.

 ## Command Line Interface

 ### Network (required)

 Filename of the network model to compile.
 The file has to be a `.tflite` file.
 **Type: POSIX path**
 **Default: N/A**